Meal Patterns for Grades K-12 in School Nutrition Programs

 School Nutrition Programs | Program Guidance | Forms | Resources | Nutrition Education

-In addition to the required food components, the average weekly nutrition content of all lunches for each grade group and all breakfasts for each grade group must meet the USDA's dietary specifications (nutrition standards).
-The dietary specifications address calories (minimum and maximum levels), saturated fats (less than 10 percent of calories), and sodium; and require that all Nutrition Facts labels and manufacturer specifications must indicate zero grams of trans fats per serving for all food products and ingredients used to prepare school meals.
+In addition to the required meal components, the average weekly nutrition content of all lunches for each grade group and all breakfasts for each grade group must meet the USDA's dietary specifications (nutrition standards).
+The dietary specifications address calorie ranges (minimum and maximum levels) and limits for saturated fats (less than 10 percent of calories) and sodium.

-For detailed information on the meal pattern requirements for the NSLP, SBP, and SSO, refer to the CSDE's Menu Planning Guide for School Meals for Grades K-12.
+For detailed information on the meal pattern requirements for the NSLP, SBP, and SSO, refer to the CSDE's Menu Planning Guide for Grades K-12 in the NSLP and SBP.
 For information on the meal pattern requirements for the Afterschool Snack Program (ASP) meal pattern, visit the Afterschool Snack Program webpage.

 Go to the Documents/Forms section in the left navigation bar to access the lunch and breakfast meal patterns for grades K-12.